The best garden shredders should have a cutting width of at least 40 mm, so they can tackle tough branches and trimmings.

 Will a garden shredder shred leaves?

-How much does it cost to hire a tree shredder?
+How much does it cost to hire domestic shredders?

-Having done some research, electric garden shredder hire costs about £30-£45 per day.
-If you want a petrol one, you’re looking at close to £100.
+Having done some research, hiring electric garden shredders costs about £30-£45 per day.
+If you want petrol garden shredders, you might be looking at closer to £100.
+If you’re looking to hire a wood chipper it’s about £130 per day.

-Now, if you know you’re only going to need it for one day, it’s certainly cheaper to hire one.
+If you know you’re only going to need the garden shredder for one day, it’s certainly cheaper to hire one.
 Anything more than 2-3 days and you’re better off buying one.